curtywang/ee5450-module1-hw2/README.md

-# EE 5450 Module 1, Homework 1
+# EE 5450 Module 1, Homework 2
-Building a FastAPI-based Web API for Multi-user, Multi-game Blackjack
+Securing and Authenticating your FastAPI-based Web API for Multi-user, Multi-game Blackjack

 # Introduction

-In this assignment, you'll be making a Web API using asyncio and FastAPI to make a game server for Blackjack.
-Below is a specification of all of the paths (URLs) you should handle, along with their expected responses.
-I've made a class called `AsyncBlackjackDB`, which I used to make a global at the top of `web_blackjack.py` named `BLACKJACK_DB`.
-`AsyncBlackjackDB` simulates a game database (with some sleep calls) of which you can add, get, or delete Blackjack games.
-Your job is to create the handlers below that will use functions (methods) that `AsyncBlackjackDB` provides to provide a web-based interface to play Blackjack with!

-As usual, unit tests have been provided to help guide you.
-You can read the docstrings in blackjack_db.py to see what you can call.
+In this assignment, you'll be making adding HTTPS/TLS support and user authentication (account creation/login) to your Blackjack server Web API.
+To facilitate this, I've created a folder named `keys` where you should put your self-signed public/private keys made with [mkcert](https://github.com/FiloSottile/mkcert/releases).
+The public certificate should be named `public.pem` and the private key should be named `private.pem`.
+I've also made a new Python module named `user_db.py`, which will guide you through writing authentication middleware for your Web API.
+Then, when you are done writing the authentication middleware, you will add usage of the authentication middleware to your Web API.

+To get started, make sure all packages in `requirements.txt` are installed: `conda install --file requirements.txt`

+Then, open up `user_db.py` and `test_user_db.py`.
+The UserDB class will

+However, this time you will write your own unit tests for `user_db.py` inside `test_user_db.py`.
+I will have my own unit tests, but this lets you practice another new skill.

-# HTTP Paths and Responses
+# Web API HTTP Paths and Responses

 ## home()
 ```